top of page

 Don’t Forget Magnesium

-This part is important and it gets overlooked a lot.
-Magnesium is involved in how your body uses vitamin D. So if your magnesium status is low, you might not feel like you’re getting much traction even if you’re supplementing D3 consistently.
+This part is important and often overlooked.
+Magnesium is involved in how your body uses vitamin D. If your magnesium status is low, you might not feel like you’re getting much benefit, even if you’re consistently supplementing D3.

 That’s why it can be helpful when labs include a broader look at nutrients like magnesium and calcium, since they’re all connected.